 I’m a self-taught, full time, independent fine art, commercial, and editorial photographer with a degree in wildlife biology.
 Prior to being a full time photographer I worked for the US Fish & Wildlife Service, Denver Museum of Natural History, US Forest Service, Colorado Department of Parks & Recreation, and environmental consulting.
 Some of my photography clients are listed below.
 My photographs have been published in SHUTR.photo, Shutterbug, Montana Headwall Magazine, High Country News, and McCall Magazine, and my photographic prints are in private collections around the world.
 I’ve also designed movie posters and other materials for the award-winning Vietnam War documentary film Bravo!
 Common Men, Uncommon Valor and its companion film, I Married the War: Wives of Combat Veterans Tell Their Story.

 My photographic interests are wide-ranging, from landscapes and environmental issues to hot rods and the human figure.
 My background in the natural sciences and ecology has helped me develop a “big picture” view of the world and, along with continuous practice honing my photographic vision, I feel I’m able to be aware of my surroundings in a way that creates more photographic opportunities and enriches my “seeing” and interpreting the world around me.
-I’ve been teaching photography using my own curriculum since 1998, and leading workshops since 2002.
+Blue Planet Photography was established in 1992 and I’ve been teaching photography using my own curriculum since 1998, and leading workshops since 2002.
 I’ve been an Idaho Commission on the Arts Teaching Artist since 2010.